vparrello/FIG-Bioinformatics-Course/1_Representative-Genomes/1.1_Tab-Separated-Value_(TSV)_Files/TSV-Exercise-6_Documentation-and-its-uses.md

     * Troubleshooting recommendations
     * Author credits

 Copy the documentation into your clipboard, then go to VScode.
 Click on `New text file` under the `File` menu, and paste in the documentation.
-There will be slots in the "Author Credits" section of your name, etc. that you should fill in.
-Once you are done editing the file, click on `Save as...` under the `File` menu, navigate to the `Data` directory underneath `1_Representative-Genomes`, enter `tsv_reader_documentation.txt` in the "Save as" box at the top of the file-saveing popup, and hit "Save".
+There will be slots in the "Author Credits" section for your name, etc., that you should fill in.
+Once you are done editing the documentation file, click on `Save as...` under the `File` menu, navigate to the `Data` directory underneath `1_Representative-Genomes`, enter `tsv_reader_documentation.txt` in the "Save as" box at the top of the file-saving popup, and hit "Save".
 Congratulations!
 You have just written and saved a new file using VScode!

 ## Solution Check instructions:
 If you are successful, you will have documentation of your program in `tsv_reader_documentation.txt`, and your code will have an added `--help` option that when invoked will explain to a user what the program does and how to use it, plus a set of comments that were inserted into your code which will explain to another programmer what each section of the code does.